supersuyash/electoral-roll-extraction-OCR/README.md

 ```
 I made sure that after extracting data from every 20 image our computer will save and export our data in csv format.
 Because of this we can stop and continue at any instance given we know where to continue from.
 We can know where to continue from just by looking last saved file name which indicates the chunk number which was last processed.

+## COMBINING MULTIPLE FILES
+Used combine code to combine 500 files after extracting.
+We can combine tesseract 3 and 4 files easily using filenames

 ## SAMPLE OUTPUT
 ![Screenshot of output](/Screenshot.png)